 Her friends must have wondered aloud about this hero of Lucy’s, an obscure itinerant preacher in a far-off captive nation that had been destroyed more than 200 years before.
-Once a carpenter, he had been crucified by the Roman soldiers after his own people turned him over to the Roman authorities.
+Once a carpenter, he had been crucified by the Romans after his own people turned him over to their authority.
 Lucy believed with her whole soul that this man had risen from the dead.
 Heaven had put a stamp on all he said and did.
 To give witness to her faith she had made a vow of virginity.

 Lucy knew of the heroism of earlier virgin martyrs.
 She remained faithful to their example and to the example of the carpenter, whom she knew to be the Son of God.
 She is the patroness of eyesight.